 Things like a stand, side shelves, and a chimney cap all come at an extra cost.
 It’s a little aggravating to buy an extremely expensive grill then have to shell out more cash for features that come standard for other brands (like Kamado Joe).

-All of that said, they really are worthy of consideration for the best kamado grill.
+All of that said, they really are worthy of consideration.
 The quality and design are undisputedly at the top of the list, and you’ll be equipped to make incredible food if you end up with one.

 Things We Like: